 This swirling storm of humans careening into the future, each stratified layer, from those with the most to those with the least…

-It is the makers of the world who strive ever towards the beautiful, the elegant – the solutions which add not just ease to our lives but joy – for art has the capability of triggering joy in others – will continue to craft a world around them in that reflects not just their needs or their wants, but their dreams.
+It is the makers of the world who strive ever towards beauty and elegance crafting that which adds not just ease to our lives but joy – for art has the capability of triggering joy in others – and those people will continue to craft worlds around themselves that reflect not just their needs or their wants, but their dreams as well.

 If we stop dreaming then we’ll never create a better world for the future.
 Art making is to bring that dream into reality.
 What kind of dream do you want to create?